 Optimizing complex queries that involve multiple joins is crucial for improving performance and reducing execution time.
 Below are effective strategies to optimize query execution.

-clauses to speed up
+JOIN conditions and WHERE clauses to speed up

 data retrieval.